|() Privy Email|

 To activate the birthday email once its design, content, and settings are customer-ready:

 - Click the Save button in the email builder if you haven't already.

 - Scroll to the bottom of the email settings page and click the Schedule it or the Send button.

 - Confirm your decision in the subsequent prompt.

 Prepare for next month

 A birthday email needs to be manually sent each month, so it's important to proactively prepare.

-To jumpstart the process, navigate to Newsletters, select the Duplicate() button on a previously sent/created birthday email you'd like to duplicate and update the content/settings for the appropriate month.
+To jumpstart the process, navigate to Campaigns, select the Duplicate() button on a previously sent/created birthday email you'd like to duplicate, and update the content/settings for the appropriate month.